What statement did Nebuchadnezzar King of Babylon, make to his wise men whom he had assembled?

 Of what were the different parts of the image composed?

-Daniel 2: 32-33 This image’s head was of fine gold, arms of silver, belly and thighs of brass, legs of iron, feet part of iron and clay
+2:32 This image’s head [was] of fine gold, his breast and his arms of silver, his belly and his thighs of brass,

-NOTE: The golden head of the image and the lioness denoted the Babylonians; the shoulders and arms of silver, and the bear, represented the Persians and Medes, the belly and thighs of brass, and the leopard meant the Greeks, who held the sovereignty from Alexander’s time, the legs of iron, and the beast dreadful and terrible, expressed to Romans, who hold the sovereignty at present; the toes of the feet were part clay and part iron, and the ten horns, were emblems of the kingdoms that are yet to rise; the other little horn that grew up among them meant the Antichrist in their midst; the stone that smites the earth and brings judgment upon the world was Christ
+NOTE: DANIEL AND REVELATION,PP65- The golden head of the image and the lioness denoted the Babylonians; the shoulders and arms of silver, and the bear, represented the Persians and Medes, the belly and thighs of brass, and the leopard meant the Greeks, who held the sovereignty from Alexander’s time, at present;the legs of iron, and the beast dreadful and terrible, expressed to Romans, who hold the sovereignty the toes of the feet were part clay and part iron, and the ten horns, were emblems of the kingdoms that are yet to rise; the other little horn that grew up among them meant the Antichrist in their midst; the stone that smites the earth and brings judgment upon the world was Christ

-“Speak with me O blessed Daniel, give me full assurance I beseech thee.
+NOTE-CONTINUE FROM,PP,65-“Speak with me O blessed Daniel, give me full assurance I beseech thee.
 Thou dost prophecy concerning the lioness in Babylon; for thou was a captive there.
 Thou hast unfolded the future regarding the bear; for thou wast still in the world, and didst see the things come to pass.
 Then thou speakest to me of the leopard; and whence canst thou know this, for thou art already gone to thy rest?
 Who instructed thee to announce these things, but he who formed thee in thy mother’s womb?
 That is God, thou sayest.
 Thou hast spoken indeed, and that not falsely.
 The leopard has arisen; the he-goat is come; he had smitten the ram; he hath broken his horns in pieces; he hath stamped upon him with his feet.
 He had been exalted by his fall; the four horns have come up from under that one.
-Rejoice, blessed Daniel! thou hast not been in error: all these things have come to pass.
+Rejoice, blessed Daniel! thou hast not been in error: all these things have come to pass. it devoured and brake in pieces, and stamped the residue with the feet of it.’
+Already the iron rules; already it subdues and breaks all in pieces; already it brings all the unwilling into subjection; already we see these things ourselves.
+Now we glorify God, being instructed by thee.”
+The part of the prophecy that had been fulfilled at that time was clear to the early Christians.
+They saw also that there would develop ten kingdoms out of the Roman Empire, and that the Antichrist would appear among them.
+They looked forward with hope to the grand consummation, when the Second Coming of Christ would bring an end to all earthly kingdoms, and the kingdom of righteousness would be set up.
 Daniel and the Revelation pages 65 -67

 By what means was the image broken to pieces?